FAQ'S

 • Recommends steps to implement the vocational plan

 This procedure is not a method for the diagnosis or treatment of psychological problems nor does it allow for career counseling over a period of time (i.e. job development, job placement.)
-However, subsequent to the marital dissolution, private career counseling and job coaching may be provided if requested and legally appropriate.
-The evaluator will explain using the evaluation findings and vocational plan for the client’s personal career planning.
+However, subsequent to the marital dissolution, ongoing career counseling services are available on request and if appropriate for the case.